rycolab/website/content/classes/llm-s25/main.md

 You will also be able to take notes about the exam and solution, but no copies or photos can be taken.
 To sign up, we will publish a Google form after the grading conference.
 Note that we offer only one review session, so individual (or remote) sessions are not possible.
+See also [here](https://ethz.ch/content/dam/ethz/common/docs/weisungssammlung/files-en/viewing-performance-assessment-records.pdf) for more information about exam reviews in general.

 #### Assignments